Hudda/design-patterns/README.md

 ## Abstract Factory Pattern

 The Abstract Factory provides an interface for creating a families of related or dependent objects without specifying their concrete classes.

+## Singleton Pattern

+The Singleton Pattern ensures a class has only one instance, and provide a global point of access to it.